 Avice Benner Cho, a human colonist on a distant planet populated by the Ariekei, sentient beings famed for their unique language, returns to Embassytown after many years of deep space exploration to find she has become a living simile in the Ariekei language even though she cannot speak it, and she is torn by competing loyalties when hostilities erupt between humans and aliens.

-When the body of a murdered woman is found in the extraordinary, decaying city of Beszel, somewhere at the edge of Europe, it looks like a routine case for Inspector Tyador Borlú of the Extreme Crime Squad.
-But as he probes, the evidence begins to point to conspiracies far stranger, and more deadly, than anything he could have imagined.
-Soon his work puts him and those he cares for in danger.
-Borlú must travel to the only metropolis on Earth as strange as his own, across a border like no other.
-With shades of Kafka and Philip K. Dick, Raymond Chandler and 1984, The City & The City is a murder mystery taken to dazzling metaphysical and artistic heights.
+When the body of a murdered woman is found in the extraordinary, decaying city of Beszel, somewhere at the edge of Europe, it looks like a routine case for Inspector Tyador Borlu of the Extreme Crime Squad.
+Borlu must travel to a metropolis as strange as his own.
+It is a journey as psychic as it is physical.

 When the body of a murdered woman is found in the extraordinary, decaying city